cesare-spinoso/cesare-spinoso.github.io/docs/teaching/theoretical_cs/nfa/nfa.md

 ---
 layout: lesson_page
 permalink: /teaching/theoretical_cs/nfa
-lesson_name: Non-Deterministic Finite Automata (NFA)
+lesson_name: Nondeterministic Finite Automata (NFA)
 order: 4
 ---

-This section will be about Non-Deterministic Finite Automata (NFA) and their connection to DFAs.
+This section will be about Nondeterministic Finite Automata (NFA) and their connection to DFAs.
 You will see what an NFA is, how to walk through the computation of an NFA, and how NFAs and DFAs are related.
 You can find the notes related to this section [here](nfa.pdf).

 <h4>What's an NFA?</h4>